TejasPandey884/ML_model/README.md

-# ML_model
-this is my first github repo
+This is my first python repo